security-code-scan/security-code-scan.github.io/README.md

 }
 ```
 #### Solution
-Although it performs blacklisting (that is worse than whitelisting by definition) and bypasses are known.
-It provides a basic first line of defense for your application.
+Although it performs blacklisting (that is worse than whitelisting by definition) and you should not rely solely on it for XSS protection, it provides a first line of defense for your application.
 Do not disable the validation:
 ```cs
 public class TestController
 {